OpenRA-Zone/docs.openra.zone/content/tech/tesla.md

     - /tech/ds-cs-communication/
 ---

-This document describes how the Dedicated Server (DS) and Central Server (CS) comunicate.
+This document describes how the Dedicated Server (DS) and Central Server (CS) communicate.

 The DS opens a TCP connection to the CS.
 Mssages between the DS and CS are serialized with protobuf.
 Because protobuf does not provide a data encapsulation format for tcp, the messages on the TCP connection are encapsulated in a custom binary format.